lbrenman/open-webui-codespace/README.md

 ### External APIs only (lightweight, 2-core/8GB machine)

+`OpenAI-compatible.yaml` is included in the repo.
+It is the external API spec that Open WebUI will call.
+Note that Open WebUI does not call /health.
+It only calls:
+* GET /v1/models — on startup and when refreshing connections
+* POST /v1/chat/completions — when you send a message

 1. Open this repo in a GitHub Codespace
 2. Copy and edit your env file:
    ```bash